cooper-wick/cooper-wick/README.md

 # 👋 Greetings, I'm Cooper Wick

-Computer Science student at Northeastern University (Khoury College of Computer Science) with a strong foundation in algorithms, systems, and software design.
+I'm a Computer Science student at Northeastern University (Khoury College of Computer Science) with a strong foundation in computer systems and algorithmic optimization.
 I aim to use software as a tool to reduce security vulnerabilities and improve accessibility.

 ## 💻 Experience Highlights
 - Software Development Intern at **Facer**, where I implemented CodeMirror v6 to improve script editing tools with autocomplete, linting, and syntax highlighting.